leye3664/AWS-ALX/Static web Folder/README.md

 o	Index document: index.html

-	Note: You must enter this value, even though it is already displayed. o	Error document: error.html
+	Note: I entered this value, even though it is already displayed. o	Error document: error.html

 16. Choose Save changes

 17. In the Static website hosting panel, choose the link under Bucket website endpoint.
-You will receive a 403 Forbidden message because the bucket permissions have not been configured yet.
-Keep this tab open in your web browser so that you can return to it later.
+    I  received a 403 Forbidden message because the bucket permissions have not been configured yet.
+I Keep this tab open in your web browser so that you can return to it later.

 ![Screenshot (40)](https://github.com/leye3664/AWS-ALX/assets/85311688/00102b51-e405-4352-bd4d-0bcefd99ddf8)

-Your bucket has now been configured to host a static website.
+My bucket has now been configured to host a static website.

-                    Task 2: Uploading content to your bucket In this task, you will upload the files that will serve as your static website to the bucket.
+                    Task 2: Uploading content to your bucket In this task, I uploaded the files that will serve as your static website to the bucket.

-18. Right-click each of these links and download the files to your computer:
+18. I Right-click each of these links and download the files to your computer:
 Ensure that each file keeps the same file name, including the extension. o	index.html o	script.js o	style.css

-19. Return to the Amazon S3 console and in the website-<123> bucket you created earlier, choose the Objects tab.
+19. I	Returned to the Amazon S3 console and in the website-<123> bucket you created earlier, choose the Objects tab.

 20. Choose Upload

 21. Choose Add files

-22. Locate and select the three files that you downloaded.
+22. Locate and select the three files that I downloaded.

 23. If prompted, choose I acknowledge that existing objects with the same name will be overwritten.